zoxpx/pxdocs/content/install-with-other/nomad/nomad.md

 * To install with **Terraform**, please use the [Terraform Portworx Module](https://registry.terraform.io/modules/portworx/portworx-instance/)
 * To install with **Ansible**, please use the [Ansible Galaxy Role](https://galaxy.ansible.com/portworx/portworx-defaults/)

-For more details, click the link below.

-{% page-ref page="../reference/installation-arguments.md" %}

 Nomad has a very natural alignment with `consul`.
 Therefore having Portworx use `consul` as the clustered `kvdb` when deployed through Nomad makes common sense.
  When doing so, `consul` can be referenced locally on all nodes, as with `127.0.0.1:8500`